Stephen Keshi: Personal life

 Keshi was born on 23 January 1962 in Azare, Bauchi State.
 He hailed from Illah in Oshimili North Local Government Area of Delta State and was of Igbo descent.
 Keshi had his early education at Saint Paul's Catholic Nursery and Primary School, Apapa Road, Lagos State.
 He proceeded to Saint Finbarrs’ College, Akoka, Lagos in 1976.

-Keshi was married to his wife Kate (née Aburime) for 30 years.
+Keshi was married to Kate (née Aburime) for 30 years.
 She died on 10 December 2015, after battling cancer for three years.
 They had four children.
 Their oldest son Kos Keshi played football professionally.

 Keshi had a heart attack and died en route to hospital on 7 June 2016 in Benin City, aged 54.
 His wife had died the previous December.

 Legacy

 Keshi was honoured by Google with a doodle on what would have been his 56th birthday.